 The Research Design Proposal (RDP) will describe the student's research question and approach, and will constitute a formal coursework submission.
 It will include inter alia a brief theoretical background to the topic and discussion of the importance of the question, the hypothesis or questions to be answered, the proposed data collection and analysis methods, and a discussion of probable limitations, logistics, and barriers.

-The RDP will be assessed as part of the Dissertation portfolio and will be worth 10% of the Design Dissertation module mark.
-Students will be required to submit their RDP two to three months before formally beginning the supervised research period.
-During the development of the RDP, students will be invited to present their research ideas to tutors and peers, after which formative feedback will offered.
+Learning resources and workshops to assist you in writing the Research Design Proposal (RDP) will be made available both on-line and at CAT supporting paper, after which feedback will offered.
 The RDP will be marked and given written feedback after submission and it will be decided if the research can go ahead.

+The RDP will be assessed as part of the Applied Research Design portfolio and will be worth 60% of the module mark.
+Students will be required to submit their RDP at least two months before formally beginning the supervised research period.
+During the development of the RDP, students will be invited to present their research ideas to tutors and peers as a poster with